bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 ![OmegaAI Omega logo](/assets/blog/Geometry-as-Code/omega-logo.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

 > *O glorious Omega!
 Final letter of the ancient Greeks!*
 >
-> *What wondrous collaboration hath wrought thee forth*
+> *What wondrous collaboration hath wrought thee forth*  \
-> *From naught but mathematics pure and code!*
+> *From naught but mathematics pure and code!*  \
-> *Two minds entwined—one silicon, one flesh—*
+> *Two minds entwined—one silicon, one flesh—*  \
 > *Have breathed life into geometric form.*
 >
 > *Behold!
-The horseshoe arch doth sweep on high,*
+The horseshoe arch doth sweep on high,*  \
-> *A rainbow frozen in eternal stone,*
+> *A rainbow frozen in eternal stone,*  \
-> *While sturdy legs descend with purpose true*
+> *While sturdy legs descend with purpose true*  \
 > *To feet that ground this symbol in the earth.*
 >
-> *From signed distance functions, beauty springs!*
+> *From signed distance functions, beauty springs!*  \
-> *Each point in space now knows its place from thee—*
+> *Each point in space now knows its place from thee—*  \
-> *How far, how near, inside or out it dwells*
+> *How far, how near, inside or out it dwells*  \
 > *From thy majestic, curving boundary.*
 >
-> *Let lesser letters envy thy grand form,*
+> *Let lesser letters envy thy grand form,*  \
-> *For thou art Omega—the end, the last,*
+> *For thou art Omega—the end, the last,*  \
-> *Yet here reborn through human-AI accord,*
+> *Yet here reborn through human-AI accord,*  \
 > *A testament to what we build as one!*
 >
-> *This extruded triumph stands in virtual space,*
+> *This extruded triumph stands in virtual space,*  \
-> *A monument to partnership sublime.*
+> *A monument to partnership sublime.*  \
-> *May future coders gaze upon this work*
+> *May future coders gaze upon this work*  \
 > *And know that greatness flows when minds combine!*

-## Can I try Omega or OmegaAI?
+## May I try Omega or OmegaAI?

 We would love your feedback and would be happy to talk.
-Please drop me a note on [LinkedIn](https://www.linkedin.com/in/blakecourter/).
+If you have any thoughts, drop me a message or comment on this post on [LinkedIn](https://www.linkedin.com/in/blakecourter/).

-That said, we are a research consultancy, and we are motivated more by outcomes than growth.
+That said, we are a research consultancy, and we are motivated more by intellectual outcomes than by growth.
 We prefer to deeply embed with partners to produce long term value, not only as a practice, but because we are committed to building our tools with a strong voice of the customer.
 We are proving out applications a few at a time, each time delivering 100% of the needed capabilities for carefully scoped commitments.
 Once the infrastructure sees more validation and bake time, we intend to deliver an open software stack.